 Preventing Bad Breath in Dogs

 The simplest way to prevent bad dog breath is to brush your dog’s teeth on a regular basis.
 Teeth brushing reduces plaque and promotes better oral hygiene, much as it does in humans, and with a little training, most dogs learn to enjoy having their teeth brushed.
+Dog toothpaste is formulated for dogs.
+Never brush your dog’s teeth with toothpaste meant for people, as it may contain ingredients that are toxic to dogs, like xylitol.

 Small breeds may require more dental care than large breeds as they are more prone to periodontal disease, according to the AKC Health Foundation.
 Smaller breeds tend to have teeth that are closer together, which promotes plaque and tartar build-up, so make sure you provide them with plenty of chew toys from a young age and brush their teeth regularly.